Knowledge Popularization

 1. Different Training Data

-Different corpora lead to different optimization directions
+Different corpora lead to different optimization directions.

 2. Different Tokenization Algorithms